Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, reputed to be the world’s most biologically diverse place on the planet.

 There is no place as diverse as Yasuní on the planet and it needs to be protected.

 Yasuní is also one of the only places in the world where plant, mammal, amphibian, and bird species all reach their maximum biodiversity.
 This area did not freeze over during the last ice age, also lending it to being an exponentially prolific environment.
-It has evolved into a refuge for other wildlife, seeking more abundant habitats from deforestation and disasters in surrounding areas.
+It has evolved into a refuge for wildlife seeking more abundant habitats from deforestation and disasters in surrounding areas.
 To give you an example of how precious this land is:

-- Yasuní is home to over 130 globally threatened species including the giant otter, white-bellied spider monkey, golden-mantled tamarin, giant armadillo and jaguar.
+- Yasuní is home to over 130 globally threatened species including the giant otter, white-bellied spider monkey, golden-mantled tamarin, giant armadillo, and jaguar.
 Extinction risks are high for all threatened species.